Be sure to activate your workspace first source ~/catkin_ws/devel/setup.bash roslaunch clover_simulation simulator.launch

 .launch files, just like on a real drone.

-simulator.launch file.
-For example, in order to enable GPS, set the
+In order to enable GPS sensor, set the

 <arg name="gps" value="true"/>